advanced-geoscripting-2021/random_walk/README.md

 # Random Walk Simulation

-This is a **group exercise**, so you should be working in pairs of two students.
-It's **30% of your final grade**.

-The Goal is to **practise writing readable, maintainable and reliable code collaboratively.**

 ## Write an extended random walk program

 In this repo you find a basic implementation of a [random walk simulation](https://en.wikipedia.org/wiki/Random_walk) in 2-dimensional space taken from [this blogpost](https://www.geeksforgeeks.org/random-walk-implementation-python/).
 Running the code yields an image which shows the path of the random walk.